The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 MBR

-Disk partitioning became widely used in the 80s of the last century, as the only one used on a PC.
-At that time, life included personal computers, they worked under the operating room DOS system, which required downloading from third-party media.
-A little later, Windows appeared.
+Disk partitioning began to be widely used in the 80s of the last century, as the only one used on PCs.
+At that time life included personal computers, they worked under the operating room DOS system, which required downloading from third-party media.
+Windows appeared a little later.

-To boot the system on a hard disk boot sector is created.
-The computer at startup refers to it, there was an initial load.
-The initial boot items are loaded.
-Then control is transferred to the main loader, usually the installed operating system.
+To boot the system on the hard drive boot sector is created.
+When the computer starts up, it accesses it, the initial boot has occurred.
+The initial boot items are loading.
+Then control is transferred to the main bootloader, usually the installed operating system.

-In fact, when you turn on the computer, the master boot record is accessed.
-This is how the English abbreviation MBR is translated - Mster Boot Record.
+Essentially, when you turn on the computer, the master boot record is accessed.
+This is exactly how the English abbreviation MBR is translated - Mster Boot Record.

-With the appearance of this markup and mass adoption, its capabilities more than satisfied the requirements of the equipment.
+When this markup appeared and was widely implemented, its capabilities more than satisfied the equipment requirements.
 But with the introduction of new technologies, the standard has exhausted itself.
-Restrictions on the use of MBR, incompatible with modern equipment:
+Limitations of using MBR, incompatible with modern equipment:

-1. Use of hard disks with a capacity of no more than 2 TB.
+1. Use of hard drives with a capacity of no more than 2 TB.

-2. A hard drive can contain no more than four main partitions, as a result - a limit on the number of simultaneously installed healthy operating systems (In the case of Windows 7.8 - no more than two).
+2. A hard drive can contain no more than four main partitions, as a result there is a limit on the number of simultaneously installed working operating systems (in the case of Windows 7.8 - no more than two).

-3. Low markup reliability.
-If the boot sector is damaged, the OS cannot be started.
+3. Low reliability of markings.
+If damaged boot sector, the OS cannot start.

-Despite its venerable age and limitations, MBR will remain the most popular style of boot recording.
-The main advantage for users is the ability to simply and quickly install any combination operating systems .
+Despite its advanced age and limitations, MBR will remain the most popular boot record style.
+The main advantage for users is the ability to simply and quickly install any combinations operating systems .

 GPT

-The GPT markup style is relatively recent.
-A partition on the media uses a unique identifier, the partition name.
-The character length of the name allows you to create so many names that among all the sections of existing hard drives there will not be two with the same name.
+The GPT markup style appeared relatively recently.
+For a partition on the media, a unique identifier, the partition name, is used.
+The character length of the name allows you to create so many names that among all the partitions of existing hard drives there will not be two with the same name.

-When using GPT partitioning, the first system, boot, partition is created on the hard drive, in which the information necessary to boot the computer is stored.
-This section will replace the BIOS of the computer.
+When using GPT partitioning, the first system, boot, partition is created on the hard drive, which stores the information necessary to boot the computer.
+This section will replace the computer's BIOS.
 There can be 127 other sections.
-Each of them can be the main one and a separate operating system can be installed on each.
+Each of them can be the main one and each can have a separate operating system installed.

-Partitioning data is stored in several places on the HDD, which speeds up the access time to the hard drive and the security of information.
+Partition data is stored in several places on the HDD, which speeds up hard drive access time and information security.
 If data is damaged, it can be restored from another copy.

-GPT partition sizes are limited by the file system and operating system capabilities.
-The conditional disadvantages of such disks include the fact that, despite the possibility of installing an unlimited number of operating systems, you can actually install only free or licensed ones.
+Limitations on the size of GPT partitions are imposed by the file system and operating system capabilities.
+The conditional disadvantages of such disks include the fact that despite the possibility of installing an unlimited number of operating systems, in reality you can only install free or licensed ones.

-Manufacturers of Windows OS bind the product license not to the user's equipment, but to the unique name of the hard drive partition where the system is installed.
-When changing a partition or replacing a hard disk, the license must be reset.
+Windows OS manufacturers tie the product license not to the user’s hardware, but to the unique name of the hard drive partition where the system is installed.
+When changing a partition or replacing a hard drive, the license must be reset.

 GPT compatibility